The best snorkelling spots in Asia

 We may be a little biased, but we are of the opinion that Asia is home to some of the best coral reefs in the world and to help entice you to the continent’s enchanting reefs we have developed a list of what we consider the best coral reefs for snorkelling in Asia.

-In no particular order here are what we consider the 10 best snorkelling spots in Asia:
+Here are what we consider the top 10 snorkelling spots in Asia:

 Bunaken National Marine Park, Indonesia